Site Overlay

 Clinic/Center Healthcare Taxonomy Code 261QR0200X

-As of today, the following are the total number of Radiology Clinic/Centers nationally, in your state, and near your location.
+As of today, the following are the total number of Radiology Clinics/Centers nationally, in your State, and near your location.

 Medicare

-The following are the total number of Radiology Clinic/Centers who accept Medicare in your state, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.
+The following are the total number of Radiology clinics/Centers that accept Medicare in your State, the number that have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.

 What do Radiology Clinics/Centers do?

-Radiology clinics/centers perform advanced diagnostic imaging tests, such as X-rays, CT scans, MRIs, and ultrasounds, to aid in the diagnosis of injuries and diseases.
+Radiology clinics/centers perform advanced diagnostic imaging tests, such as X-rays, CT scans, MRIs, and ultrasounds, to aid in diagnosing injuries and diseases.

 They also provide image-guided therapies, which are minimally invasive treatments that utilize imaging to target conditions such as tumors, blockages, and other bodily issues.